Anyone receiving or investigating a concern must follow the investigation procedure

 If a serious sanction, such as instant withdrawal or restriction, is put in place this contact will be sooner.
 Any sanction put in place will be confirmed in writing by the relevant team at HQ.

 - Outcome letter sent to the person who raised the issue: this is sent by the investigator/relevant team at HQ to inform them of the outcome.
 This should be sent within 7 days of the final report being agreed.

 We do not share with complainants’ details of any sanctions or management actions taken against volunteers, and a complainant does not have the right to appeal any decision regarding a sanction.

 We do not share with any of the parties above any recommendations specific to Girlguiding’s working processes.

 Step 6: Case closed

-- Retention: The investigator will confirm all correspondence and relevant information has been passed on to Girlguiding HQ for secure storage and deleted from their own device.
-Girlguiding HQ will retain all relevant information in line with the relevant retention policy.
+- Retention: the investigator will confirm all correspondence and relevant information has been passed on to HQ for secure storage and deleted from their own device.
+HQ will retain all relevant information in line with the relevant retention policy.

-- Identify measurements for improvement: If any recommendations have been made as part of the investigation, these will be passed on to Girlguiding HQ and/or country/region for review.
+- Identify measurements for improvement: if any recommendations have been made as part of the investigation, these will be passed on to HQ and/or country/region for review.

-- Any information/ evidence collected during an investigation must be sent to the Girlguiding HQ team at the end of the investigation alongside the outcome report.
+- Any information/evidence collected during an investigation must be sent to the relevant HQ team at the end of the investigation alongside the outcome report.
 The investigator should then safely destroy any copies held by themselves within 14 days.